How to Adopt a puppy... Application

 Japanese Chin are also a "wash and go" breed, despite their very elegant appearance.

 I really liked that the Chin are still unique, fairly rare and special.

-and do are not known for any major Health Issues.
+The Chin are not known, for having any major Health Issues.

 (Although I have still done DNA and OFA health clearances on my Chin)

 Japanese Chin while looking so regal, are actually very comical

 I'm laughing all the time over their antics.